playswap-org/play-docs/roadmap.md

 # Roadmap

-The Roadmap illustrated below lists the major milestones that have been achieved and the ones that are yet to be accomplished.
+The roadmap below lists the significant milestones already achieved and the ones we plan to accomplish.

 Crypto moves fast, and we move fast too.
 Therefore don't be surprised if we add new to-dos to this roadmap.
-We value community feedback and this roadmap is not set in stone.
+Because we value community feedback, this roadmap might change in the future.

 |Q1 2022|Q2 2022|Q3 2022|Q4 2022|Q1 2023|Ongoing|
 |---|----|---|---|---|---|